Altinity/clickhouse-operator/tests/README.md

 python3 ./tests/regression.py --only "/regression/e2e.test_operator/test_009*"
 ```

 where `009` may be substituted by the number of the test you need.
-Tests --- numbers correspondence may be found in `tests/test.py` and `tests/test_operator.py` source code files.
+Tests --- numbers and names correspondence may be found in `tests/regression.py` and `tests/test_*.py` source code files.